vdao26/Spotify-Global-Trends/README.md

 - 'fix_empty_genres()' - replace empty genre columns with "Genre Unknown" so that there are no empty spaces.

 ### SQLite Database Functions
--'create_and_connect_db()' – creates new SQLite database and returns a connection and cursor -'save_dataframe_to_sqlite()' - Saves a pandas DataFrame into an SQLite database
+- 'create_and_connect_db()' – creates new SQLite database and returns a connection and cursor
+- 'save_dataframe_to_sqlite()' - Saves a pandas DataFrame into an SQLite database

 ### Query and Analysis
--'top_genres_per_country()' - finds which genres appears most in each country's Top 50 -'number_one_genre_per_country()' - #1 genre per country from query results -'artist_country_counts()' - count how many countries each artist appears -'classify_artists()' - categorizes artists as global, regional, or local -'most_popular_artist_per_country()' - finds the most popular artist per country
+- 'top_genres_per_country()' - finds which genres appears most in each country's Top 50
+- 'number_one_genre_per_country()' - #1 genre per country from query results
+- 'artist_country_counts()' - count how many countries each artist appears
+- 'classify_artists()' - categorizes artists as global, regional, or local
+- 'most_popular_artist_per_country()' - finds the most popular artist per country

 **Class Documentation**
--CSVManager: A class for managing, validating, and summarizing Spotify Top 50 CSV data.
+- CSVManager: A class for managing, validating, and summarizing Spotify Top 50 CSV data.
    Methods:
         load_and_validate_csv() -> pd.DataFrame:
             Loads and validates the CSV file, ensuring it contains all required columns.